fitzypop/ghibli.deno.dev/README.md

 ## Updates

-2/26/23 - Finally created a data seed script from json to sql.
+2/26/23 - Finally created a functional migration script to parse `data.json` to `seed.sql` for supabase.

 ## Features todo